iRobo1/Robotic-Swarm-RSA-Hackathon/README.md

 We're team number `5` with the RED team colour.

 ## Working With Github
+To implement a new feature:
-When implementing a new feature, create a new branch called `feature/<descriptive name>` from the `development` branch.
-Commit your changes frequently.
-Create a pull request when your feature is ready and have someone else merge it (the other person should review your code before merging it).
-Branches and frequent commits will help avoid complex merge conflicts.
+1. Create a new branch called `feature/<descriptive name>` from the `development` branch
+2. Commit your changes frequently
+3. Create a pull request when your feature is ready and have someone else merge it (the other person should review your code before merging it).
+Branches and frequent commits will help avoid complex merge conflicts

+To update `docs/` or this `README.md` you may commit directly to the development branch.

 ## Code Structure
 `src/` contains some folders for code.
 Feel free to expand the folder structure.
 Try to include a comment at the top of every file or a README.md in every folder that briefly describes what the file or folder contains.